oacore/about/data/ref-audit.md

 CORE Repository Dashboard already provides useful information to check that your repository is being properly  harvested.
 Additionally, we are planning further improvements to the CORE Repository Dashboard in 2020 to provide  support for HEIs participating in the REF.
+We also offer a free [CORE Discovery](~services/discovery) repository plugin which can help you discover Open Access full text versions of articles for those metadata records in your repository which do not have  full text manuscript attached.

-CORE will establish and maintain a FAQ section for the purposes of the  audit.
+To answer further questions, we have also established and maintain an [FAQ section](~faq#ref-audit) for the purposes of the  audit.
 However, if you have any further questions, please [contact](~contact) the CORE team for support and we will be happy to help.